usil/selenium-nodejs-starter/readme.md

 - [Setting the test files](#json-example)
 - [Run the test](#run-the-test)

-## Running the eventhos system

-You can either use docker using the [eventhos repository](https://github.com/usil/eventhos) or run each component of eventhos system (database, api and web) separately on your own.

 ## Supported Browsers

 The test library only supports chrome and firebox.